fabda/Myofibril_paper/README.md

 | Datasets       | [link]() |
 | Models         | [link]() |

-To deploy both Datasets and Models, just unzip the files at the root of your local cloned repository.
+To deploy both Datasets and Models, just unzip the files into the *Segmentation* directory.

 ### Model Training & Segmentation